kakudesu/fullstack/u/CV.md

 {% include JB/setup %}

-###Alex D
+###Alex D.
 male, 1990.03
 (＋86)186-1337-5336
 <DingSoung@outlook.com>

 #####Work Experience

-* 2015.11 ~ Now Sr. iOS Software Engineer @ Beijin Haizhi Wangju network Ltd.
+* 2015.11 ~ Now Sr. iOS Software Engineer @ Beijing Haizhi Wangju network Ltd.
   * Improve security and chart's rendering performance,refactor project of mobile client "BDP" which provides data analysis services for business users. theses efforts will meet the  demands of variety functions, strict security and friendly user experience.

-* 2015.3 ~ 2015.11 iOS Software Engineer @ Beijin Giftbox information & technology Co.
+* 2015.3 ~ 2015.11 iOS Software Engineer @ Beijing Giftbox information & technology Co.
 Ltd.
   * Develop the mobile online retailers APP “Giftbox“, it took **only 2+ months** to start from zero to v1.0, more than normal platform, it owns the special order types of "crowd funded" and "send gift".
   * Iterative functions of bonus, invite code, topics, orders show etc. for festivals and promotion.
   * Glorify the APP by adjusting details and adding dynamic effects.